anquanscan/sec-tools/README.md

 [krane](https://github.com/appvia/krane): Kubernetes RBAC static analysis & visualisation tool
 [stethoscope](https://github.com/Netflix-Skunkworks/stethoscope): Personalized, user-focused recommendations for employee information security.
 [knowledgezero](https://github.com/v-research/knowledgezero): KnowledgeZero is a place where we, @v-research, publish our research efforts, writing gentle introductions to our ideas but also sharing the hard-core scientific papers.
 [pen-test-automation](https://github.com/secdec/pen-test-automation): A framework for automating penetration testing using a plugin based architecture
+[AspNet.Security.OAuth.Okta](https://github.com/ayubamini/AspNet.Security.OAuth.Okta): AspNet.Security.OAuth.Okta is library include collection of security middlewares to authorize users based on OAuth 2.0 and OpenId Connect protocol in your application.